jonathanyeong/personal-website-content/tina-cms-a-retrospective.md

 featured: false
 draft: false
 topics:
-  - retrospective
+  - meta
 ---
 I decided to try [TinaCMS](https://tina.io/) (aka Tina).
 It's another headless CMS that supports Git.
 Perfect for my workflow!
 It has built in media management, it can validate metadata fields on a post, and it can push directly to your Git repo.
 Unfortunately, it didn't fit with my flow, as much as I wanted it to.
 Here are the challenges I faced, and why I ultimately decided not to use Tina.
 ## Separate content repo woes

 This blog consists of two repos; a website repo, and a content repo.
 The content repo is a flat folder with all my blog posts in Markdown.
 Luckily, TinaCMS works with a [separate content repo](https://tina.io/guides/tinacms/separate-content-repo/guide/).
 When you set up Tina, you add a `tina` folder that contains configuration for Tina cloud to read.
 This configuration is where you specify the metadata of your blog posts, the path to your content, among a few other settings.

 Something that the docs don't mention is the requirement to have a `tina` folder in both the website repo, and the content repo.
 When you run `tinacms build` it will generate some files in your `tina` folder in the content repo.
 Unfortunately, this folder does not play nicely with AstroJS if you're using [content collections](https://docs.astro.build/en/guides/content-collections/).
 Including this folder caused the following error: